Elizabeth J. Feinler: Early life and education

 Feinler was born on March 2, 1931, in Wheeling, West Virginia, where she also grew up.
 In 1954, she received an undergraduate degree from West Liberty State College, the first from her family to attend college.

 Career

 Early career

-She was working toward a Ph.D. in biochemistry from Purdue University when she decided to earn some money by working for a year or two before starting on her thesis.
+Feinler was working toward a Ph.D. in biochemistry from Purdue University when she decided to earn some money by working for a year or two before starting on her thesis.
 Working at the Chemical Abstracts Service in Columbus, Ohio, she served as an assistant editor on a huge project to index the world's chemical compounds.
 There she became intrigued with the challenges of creating such large data compilations and never returned to biochemistry.
 Instead, in 1960, she relocated to California and joined the Information Research Department at the Stanford Research Institute (now SRI International) where she worked to develop the Handbook of Psychopharmacology and the Chemical Process Economics Handbook.